kdave/btrfs-progs/Documentation/ch-zoned-intro.rst

 The main constraint of the zoned devices is lack of in-place update of the data.
 This is inherently incompatible with some features:

-* nodatacow - overwrite in-place, cannot create such files
+* NODATACOW - overwrite in-place, cannot create such files
 * fallocate - preallocating space for in-place first write
 * mixed-bg - unordered writes to data and metadata, fixing that means using separate data and metadata block groups